 Each fellow will be matched with a faculty mentor and a graduate student mentor in their academic field.
 The Fellows also form a small, supportive community across the disciplines and participate in cross-departmental mentoring events.
 Fellows will enroll in a fulltime load of between 9 and 12 graduate or upper-division undergraduate credits per term, often in a combination of formal courses and directed research.
 If they decide to apply to our doctoral programs (and we hope they will) and if they gain admission, up to 12 graduate credits may be counted towards degree requirements with department approval; alternatively, certain degree requirements may be waived.

-The Hot Metal Bridge Post-Bac Program is now accepting applications for 2019-2020.
-The deadline for completed applications is April 1, 2019.
+The Hot Metal Bridge Post-Bac Program is not currently accepting applications.
+The deadline for applications for Academic Year 2019/20 was April 1, 2019.
+Please check back here soon for applications for Academic Year 2020/21.

 Please direct any questions to Philippa Carter at firstname.lastname@example.org.